oracle/cloudtestdrive/AppDev/cloud-native/kubernetes/monitoring-kubernetes/monitoring-with-prometheus-lab.md

 ## Step 2: Prometheus

-<details><summary><b>Older versions of Kubernetes than 1.17.9</b></summary>
+<details><summary><b>Older versions of Kubernetes than 1.18.10</b></summary>

-We assume you are using Kubernetes 1.17.9 (the most recent version supported by the Oracle Kubernetes Environment at the time of writing these instructions) in which case the version of the prometheus helm charts (11.12.1 at the time of writing) were found to work.
-If you were using an older version of Kubernetes you may need to specify a particular version of the helm chart as follows :
+We assume you are using Kubernetes 1.18.10 (the most recent version supported by the Oracle Kubernetes Environment at the time of writing these instructions) in which case the 11.16.9 version of the prometheus helm charts were found to work.
+If you were using an older version of Kubernetes we found the following version combinations to work.

+Kubernetes 1.17.9 Promteheus helm chart 11.12.1 worked for us

 Kubernetes 1.16.9 Promteheus helm chart 11.6.8 worked for us